 Now that you’ve mastered widgets on your iPhone, be sure to check out how the new App Library works, as well!

-- › How to Add, Customize, and Use Widgets on Mac
+- › How to Create Widgets with Transparent Backgrounds on iPhone

 - › How to Organize Shortcuts in Folders on iPhone and iPad

 - › How to Freeze Multiple Rows in Microsoft Excel